 A user connects his financial bank account to your business through our Mono connect widget.
 Immediately this connection is successful, a temporary authorisation token is sent on the frontend which lasts for only 10minutes, which you can then send to the backend to exchange for a permanent Account ID.

-Please note that immediately a user logs in successfully, this event "mono.events.account_connected" gets sent with a payload which contains a unique Account ID that stands as an identifier to this account.
+Please note that immediately after a user logs in successfully, these events "mono.events.account_connected" and "mono.events.account_updated" gets sent with a payload which contains a unique Account ID that stands as an identifier to this account.

-As soon as Mono has received all data from a connected account successfully, we return an event which is the "mono.events.account_updated", with the meta.data_status as AVAILABLE which indicates that data is now readily available on all our endpoints.
+The event "mono.events.account_updated", with the meta.data_status as AVAILABLE indicates that data is now readily available on all our endpoints.

 At the point of receiving the mono.events.account_updated event, you can proceed to call your desired endpoints immediately.